 A profitability case is a case interview question type where you analyze why a company's profits have changed - typically declined - using the framework Profit = Revenue - Costs.
-Profitability cases are the most common case type in consulting interviews, appearing in 30-40% of cases.
+Profitability cases are one of the most common case types in consulting interviews, appearing in 30-40% of cases.
 They test your ability to structure a business problem, analyze data, and recommend actionable solutions.

 | Also known as | Profit decline case, margin case, P&L case |